Generalization in the Face of Adaptivity: A Bayesian Perspective: Introduction

-Compared with the prior state of the art, the insight of Lemma~\ref{lem:BayesStabEqCov} can potentially enable dramatically more queries to be issued against a dataset before its statistical validity is ``spent'' and the data must be discarded, opening the door for future innovations in adaptive data analysis---both theoretical and practical.

-\paragraph{Our approach} Consider a scientist who wishes to to evaluate a query $\query$ on some underlying data distribution $\dist$, but who only has access to a sample $\sampleSet$ from that distribution.
-In the context of adaptive data analysis, this fundamental goal, known as \emph{generalization}, can be approached according to the diagram in Figure~\ref{fig:triangle1}: the goal is for the response $\rangeVal = \mechanismFunc{\sampleSet, \query}$ given by the scientist's data analysis mechanism $\mechanism$ to closely track $\func{\query}{\dist}$ (distribution accuracy), and a way to achieve this is via a triangle inequality---if $\func{\query}{\sampleSet}$ is simultaneously close to $\mechanismFunc{\sampleSet, \query}$ (a guarantee of sample accuracy) and also close to $\func{\query}{\dist}$ (a guarantee of sample stability), together this immediately yields a distribution accuracy guarantee.

-The work of \cite{JLNRSS20} implicitly offers an alternative triangle-inequality approach to obtaining distribution accuracy guarantees in the context of adaptive data analysis, depicted in Figure~\ref{fig:triangle2}.
-This approach---detailed in Section \ref{sec:gen}---replaces $\func{\query}{\sampleSet}$ in the triangle with $\func{\query}{\dist^{\rangeVal}}$ (formally defined in Section~\ref{subsec:setting})---namely, the query as evaluated on the posterior data distribution induced by observing the response(s) to previous query(s) and updating a prior belief of $\dist$.
-If the present query $\query$ behaves similarly on the prior distribution $\dist$ as it does on this posterior (a guarantee we call \emph{Bayes Stability}; Definition~\ref{def:bysStab}), and if the response given by the scientist's mechanism is also close to $\func{\query}{\dist^{\rangeVal}}$ (a guarantee we call posterior accuracy), together this implies a guarantee of distribution accuracy (Definition ~\ref{def:acc}).\footnote{This can be viewed as a generalization of the \emph{Hypothesis Stability} notion of \cite{BE02}, which was proven to guarantee on-average generalization \cite{SSSSS10}, where the hypothesis is a post-processing of $\rangeVal$, and $\query$ is the loss function estimation.}
+We measure the harm that past adaptivity causes to a future query by considering the query as evaluated on a posterior data distribution and comparing this with its value on a prior.
+The prior is the true data distribution, and the posterior is induced by observing the responses to past queries and updating the prior.
+If the new query behaves similarly on the prior distribution as it does on this posterior (a guarantee we call \emph{Bayes stability}; Definition \ref{def:bysStab}), adaptivity has not led us too far astray.\footnote{This can be viewed as a generalization of the \emph{Hypothesis Stability} notion of~\citet{BE02}---which was proven to guarantee on-average generalization~\citep{SSSSS10}---where the hypothesis is a post-processing of the responses to past queries, and the future query is the loss function estimation.} If furthermore, the the response given by the mechanism is close to the query result on the posterior, then by a triangle inequality argument, that mechanism is distribution accurate.
+This type of triangle inequality first appeared as an analysis technique in \citet{JLNRSS20}.

-We prove that sample accuracy implies posterior accuracy (Lemma \ref{lem:samAccImpPostAcc}), and so the key challenge in achieving distribution accuracy in adaptive settings is ensuring Bayes stability.
-Our approach considers the Bayes factor comparing the prior likelihood of a data element versus its posterior likelihood given the history of query responses so far.
-Intuitively, this Bayes factor measures the extent to which the query-response sequence encodes information that is particular to the dataset as opposed to the data distribution---this quantity represents the ``potential for overfitting'' enabled by past queries.
-A simple yet powerful new lemma (Lemma~\ref{lem:BayesStabEqCov}) shows that bounding the covariance between a new query and this Bayes factor provably limits the extent to which the choice of the current query leverages this potential for overfitting.